containers/podman.io_old/getting-started/installation.md

 #### [OpenEmbedded](https://www.openembedded.org)

-Bitbake recipes for podman and its dependencies are available in the [meta-virtualization layer](https://git.yoctoproject.org/cgit/cgit.cgi/meta-virtualization/).
+Bitbake recipes for Podman and its dependencies are available in the [meta-virtualization layer](https://git.yoctoproject.org/cgit/cgit.cgi/meta-virtualization/).
-Add the layer to your OpenEmbedded build environment and build podman using:
+Add the layer to your OpenEmbedded build environment and build Podman using:

 ```bash
 bitbake podman